forgeservicelab/ansible-roles.birt-reports/README.md

-reports
+birt-reports
 =========

-Role for retrieving FORGE BIRT report files
+Role for retrieving BIRT report files from repository and storing them to the target machine running birt-viewer web app